1nVitr0/plugin-vscode-daily-timelog/README.md

 ```
 Params like {{this}} or {{ this }} will be expanded
-{{ params }} followd by ?, will only be expanded when the param expand to something truthy
+{{ params }} followed by ?, will only be expanded when the param expand to something truthy
-They and all the text following the until '?' will be hidden if falsy
+They and all the text following them until '?' will be hidden if falsy
 sub-objects will also be expanded when using the dot-notation {{ param.deep.inner }}
 params that are not strings, numbers or boolean will be stringified using the object's toString() method
 ```